Assignment 4: Stack and Heap

 • split and coalesce free blocks

 The additional tests of lower priority will examine less critical features, edge cases, and robustness.
-Make sure you thoroughly tested for a variety of scenarios!

-Julie's note on heap alligators
+Julie's aside on heap alligators